MarrieK99/printf/README.md

 The printf function sends formatted output to stdout.
-Team project created by  Fiona Githaiga & Michelle Wangari
+Team project created by  Marrie Karanja & Imani Kingsley

  _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator